 Go2Africa is essentially a ‘female company’.
-Yes, we were founded by a man and have male staff but the vast majority of Go2Africans are women.
-And we spend a lot of time on safari!
+Yes, we were founded by a man and have male staff, but the vast majority of Go2Africans are women - and we spend a lot of time on safari!

 - Bucket showers are mostly found when you are mobile camping or in very remote places.
 Most upscale lodges have replaced them with regular plumbed showers.